COMP-380-Peeps/chat-app/README.md

 4. From the same terminal run: `npm start`, this should start up the frontend and automatically open a browser window of our site!
 5. Success!

+# Notes
+1. By default the frontend loads on `localhost:3000`
+2. When running locally, firebase will set up an emulator run firestore so that it doesn't interfere with our production data.
+You can view the UI on `localhost:4000`

 # Important
 Before you make any code changes, MAKE A NEW BRANCH!
 This is to ensure we do not overwrite code that may be important, accidentally.
 You will make a new, different branch for every task assigned to you, and once you are finished with the task you will submit a Pull Request (PR).